Updated 7-26-2008

 |

 How To Mount Them: This client inspired me to begin pre-mounting these blocks inside the new roof caps (3/07).
 It is very simple; just put a dab of the expanding glue on the bottom of the blocks just before setting it on the roof, making sure it is level and the riveted seam is to the rear.
-Then after waiting a day for the glue to set remove the SS screws to remove the roof cap off the blocks/screen.
-Cut the 3" to 4" holes in the roof just above the screen and screw the blocks to the roof.
+Then after waiting an hour or so for the glue to set remove the SS screws to remove the roof cap off the blocks/screen and screw the blocks to the roof.
+Peal off the shingles and remove the plywood above the screen, or use a 3" to 4" hole saw to cut vent holes in the roof.
 Then just re-attach the roof cap again.
 Problem solved!

 |